codelityltd/codelity-event-sourcing/README.md

 }
 ```
-if you want to handle event along with metadata information you can use Envelope as the argument.
+To handle event along with metadata information you can use Envelope as the argument.
 ``` java

 public class OrderEventListener {